finmavis/razzle-boilerplate/README.md

 3. Install all Dependencies, `yarn` or `npm install`
 4. Then for development just run the script `yarn start` or `npm run start`
 5. To build production just run the script `yarn build` or `npm run build`, it will generate folder build.
-6. To serve Production just run the script :
+6. To serve Production just run the script `yarn start:prod` or `npm run start:prod`
-   - `yarn start:prod`
-   - For windows platform `yarn start:prod:windows`

 ## Features